grexie/libhoney/tools/distrib/linux/README.redistrib.txt

 Required components:

 The following components are required.
-CEF will not function without them.
+Honeycomb will not function without them.

-* CEF core library.
+* Honeycomb core library.
-  * libcef.so
+  * libhoneycomb.so

 * Unicode support data.
   * icudtl.dat